HERA-Digital-Health/hera-data-dashboard/README.md

 2. Build your dashboard
 3. Click on "Export Dashboard"
 4. Save the JSON file in `src/dashboards` (name the JSON file however you'd like)
-5. Add the JSON filename to `src/config/Constants.ts`
+5. Import the JSON in `src/config/Dashboards.ts` and add it to the `DASHBOARDS` array in that file
-6. Rebuild and redeploy the app

 ## How do I add new indicators?